Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Monte Carlo Experiments for Clustering Based on UN-CCDs

 \subsection{Experiment on Datasets with Noise}

 In this section, we conduct additional simulation experiments to evaluate whether the UN-CCD method is robust to noise.
+In the context of this study, we distinguish noise from general outlier detection by defining it specifically as randomly distributed background points.
 The general simulation setup is similar to the experiments with Gaussian settings, where each Gaussian cluster has a random scaling covariance matrix $\Delta * I_d$.
 To simplify the study, we set the number of clusters to 3, and the data size to 200 plus the number of noise points.
 Noise refers to the points that are randomly distributed within the scope of the entire dataset. we simulate datasets with varying noise level ($3\%$, $5\%$, $10\%$, $20\%$) to assess the performance trend of UN-CCD methods.
-Additionally, we consider both 3-dimensional and 10-dimensional datasets to study the impact of noise level with different dimensions.
+Additionally, we consider both 3-dimensional and 10-dimensional datasets to study the impact of background noise level with different dimensions.
 Specific details are outlined below.
-Some realizations of datasets with Gaussian clusters in 2-dimensional space (although the simulation experiments are conducted on 3 and 10-dimensional space) are presented in Figure \ref{fig:Demo_Noise_Level_Clustering} (for illustration purposes).
+Some realizations of datasets with Gaussian clusters in 2-dimensional space (although the simulation experiments are conducted on 3 and 10-dimensional space) are presented in Figure \ref{fig:Demo_Noise_Level_Clustering_Apdx} (for illustration purposes).
 Similar to the previous simulation study, Each simulation setting is repeated 1000 times to ensure accurate results.
-The simulation results are summarized in Table \ref{tab:Noise_Level_Clustering}, similar to the previous simulations, we record the average \textit{ARI}, \textit{Sil}, and \textit{SR} under each setting.
+The simulation results are summarized in Table \ref{tab:Noise_Level_Clustering_Apdx}, similar to the previous simulations, we record the average \textit{ARI}, \textit{Sil}, and \textit{SR} under each setting.

 \begin{itemize} \item[\romannumeral1.]
 The dimensionality ($d$) of the simulated datasets: 3, 10; \item[\romannumeral2.]
 The noise levels ($l$): $3\%$, $5\%$, $10\%$, $20\%$ \item[\romannumeral3.]
 The size of datasets ($n$): $200 \times (1 + l)$; \item[\romannumeral4.]
 The size of each cluster is equal; \item[\romannumeral5.]
 The number of clusters: 3; \item[\romannumeral6.]
 The centers of Gaussian clusters: $\bm{\mu_1} = (\underbrace{3,...,3}_{d})$, $\bm{\mu_2} = (9,\underbrace{3,...,3}_{d-1})$, and $\bm{\mu_3} = (3,9,\underbrace{3,...,3}_{d-2})$. \item[\romannumeral7.]
 The covariance matrix of each Gaussian cluster: $\Delta * I_d$, where $\Delta \sim U[0.8, 1.2]$ and $I_d$ is a $d$-dimensional identity matrix. \end{itemize}